 The Mute Anklet by Radhika Nathan

-There is an attempt to depict the South India of early 18th CE – through its temples, through its forts, through the technology used by the armies, through the depiction of relationship between the east india company and the native princely states and through the landscapes.
-She attempted to include the native martial arts like varnam but like I said everything became subdued compared to the love story.
-Author has to a large extent managed to re-create the era and her language most of the times stick to the times.
-Her introduction gave a feeling that she is going to talk about the rocket technology and I kept looking for that part that never appeared – at least not to extent the introduction had built the expectation.
+There is an attempt to depict the South India of early 18th CE.
+Through its temples, through its forts, through the technology used by the armies.
+Through the depiction of the relationship between the east India company and the native princely states.
+And through the landscapes.
+She attempted to include the native martial arts like Varnam.
+But like I said everything became subdued compared to the love story.
+Author has to a large extent managed to re-create the era.
+And her language most of the times stick to the times.
+Her introduction gave a feeling that she is going to talk about the rocket technology.
+And I kept looking for that part that never appeared – at least not to an extent, the introduction had built the expectation.